Economic Data freely available online

-You can also download the World Investment Report in PDF files at:
+You can also download the annual World Investment Report in PDF files at:

 The above report contains many tables on global and regional FDI, cross-border mergers and acquisitions (M&As) and transnational corporations (TNCs).

 The Annexes to the World Investment Report contain a range of additional FDI, M&A and TNC statistics that can be downloaded as 21 Excel files.
 Click on the Annex Tables link on the above World Investment Report page.

 The Bank for International Settlements is "an international organisation which fosters international monetary and financial cooperation and serves as a bank for central banks".
 From the hub part of the site you can access the websites of each of the world's central banks.

 ...and working and research papers published by central banks.

 There is also a substantial statistical section.
 It is the best source for data on nominal and real exchange rate indices.
 It uses narrow indices (comprising 26 and 27 economies for the nominal and real indices, respectively) with data going back to 1964, and broad indices (comprising 61 economies) with data going back to 1994.
 In each case data are available in Excel format.
-Alternatively you can download all the files as single CSV file.
-Recent exchange rate index data can be browsed with BIS Statistics Explorer or queried with BIS Statistics Warehouse.
+Alternatively you can download all the files as a single CSV file.

 The statistical section also has data on cross-border lending and borrowing of banks: